Wiederholung/Simple-Banking-System/README.md

 ### Installation

-1. Clone the repository
+1. Clone the repository:

    ```shell
    git clone https://github.com/Wiederholung/Simple-Banking-System.git
    ```

-2. Navigate to the directory where you downloaded the repository
+2. Navigate to the directory where you downloaded the repository:

    ```shell
    cd Simple-Banking-System